virtual-kubelet/systemk/README.md

 that particular setup.

-I currently manage 2 (Debian) machines and this is all manual - i.e.: login, apt-get upgrade, fiddle with config files etc. It may turn of that k3s + vks is a better way of handling even *2* machines.
+I currently manage 2 (Debian) machines and this is all manual - i.e.: login, apt-get upgrade, fiddle with config files etc. It may turn of that k3s + systemk is a better way of handling even *2* machines.

 Note that getting to the stage where this all runs, is secured and everything has the correct TLS certs (that are also rotated) is an open question.
-See https://github.com/miekg/vks/issues/39 for some ideas there.
+See https://github.com/miekg/systemk/issues/39 for some ideas there.

 ## Current Status